+Broker Non-Votes.
+Many shares of public companies are held in "street" or nominee name in accounts with banks and broker-dealers.
+These banks and broker-dealers (typically holding the shares through The Depository Trust Company but registered in the name of its nominee, Cede & Co.) are generally required under the Proxy Rules to forward proxy materials to the beneficial owners and to seek instructions with respect to the voting of those securities.
 Under Rule 452 of the NYSE, brokers are not permitted to vote without instructions in uncontested director elections.3 Section 402.08(B) of the Listed Company Manual also lists many matters as to which a broker member may not vote or give a proxy without instructions from the beneficial owner.
 As a result, there are very few proposals as to which a broker may exercise discretionary authority.

-A broker non-vote is a vote that is not cast on a non-routine matter by a broker that is present (in person or by proxy) at the meeting because the shares entitled to cast the vote are held in street name, the broker lacks discretionary authority to vote the shares and the broker has not received voting instructions from the beneficial owner.
-If the broker votes on a routine matter but does not vote on a non-routine item on the proxy, then the shares held in street name are present for quorum purposes and the effect of not voting on the non-routine matter depends upon whether the vote requirement for that proposal is based upon a proportion of the votes cast (no effect) or a proportion of the votes entitled to be cast (effect of a vote against).
-If the only matter at a meeting is non-routine (as may often occur in connection with a special meeting), there should be no broker non-votes because a broker will not submit a vote without client instructions as there is nothing on which the broker is permitted to vote (and the shares are not present for quorum purposes).
-In such a circumstance, the shares held in street name for which voting instructions have not been received and are not represented by a proxy at the meeting should be treated identically to shares held by a
+A broker non-vote is a vote that is not cast on a non-routine matter by a broker that is present (in person or by proxy) at the meeting because the shares entitled to cast the vote are held in street name, the broker lacks discretionary authority to vote the shares and the broker has not received voting instructions from the beneficial owner.4 If the broker votes on a routine matter5 but does not vote on a non-routine item on the proxy, then the shares held in street name are present for quorum purposes and the effect of not voting on the non-routine matter depends upon whether the vote requirement for that proposal is based upon a proportion of the votes cast (no effect) or a